AdvancedRx Project Plan · Updated 2026-06-11

 Salesforce REST API

 What the integration user can actually do.
-Phase 3 adds the new @RestResource; auth chain unchanged.
+Phase 3 adds the new @RestResource; the Azure-side consumer + auth lane change (see §0).

 Today